Bundesliga referees to announce VAR decisions to fans – DW – 01/29/2025

 In which cases should the referee address the public?

-A referee is to make an announcement if he (or she) has reversed a decision on the basis of information provided by the VAR.
+A referee is to make an announcement if they have reversed a decision on the basis of information provided by the VAR.
 They should also broadcast their final decision after looking at a replay on a sideline monitor following advice of the VAR.

 What do referees think about their new task?